micmejia/bible-dump/NKJV/Matthew/Matt 16.md

 Jesus answered and said to him, "Blessed are you, Simon Bar-Jonah, for flesh and blood has not revealed _this_ to you, but My Father who is in heaven.

 ###### 18
-And I also say to you that you are Peter, and on this rock I will build My church, and the gates of Hades shall not [^g]prevail against it.
+And I also say to you that you are Peter, and on this rock I will build My church, and the gates of Hades shall not prevail against it.

 ###### 19
-And I will give you the keys of the kingdom of heaven, and whatever you bind on earth [^h]will be bound in heaven, and whatever you loose on earth will be loosed in heaven."
+And I will give you the keys of the kingdom of heaven, and whatever you bind on earth will be bound in heaven, and whatever you loose on earth will be loosed in heaven."

 ###### 20
 Then He commanded His disciples that they should tell no one that He was Jesus the Christ. ## Jesus Predicts His Death and Resurrection